rockscript/rockscript/docs/adr/014 Built-in actions.md

 As well as custom external actions, scripts will support core actions for basic functionality, such as sending HTTP requests.
 An HTTP action could use a Java Service Provider Interface (SPI), which would mean including its dependencies on the classpath.
 In general, it gets harder to include more dependencies on the classpath without version clashes.
-Alternatively, we could implement all actions, including core actions, as separate HTTP services with a fixed service API.
+Alternatively, we could implement all actions, including core actions, as separate HTTP or message-based services with a fixed service API.
-Using HTTP services for core actions introduces another layer and more latency to the architecture.
+Using HTTP or messaging services for core actions introduces another layer and more latency to the architecture.

 ## Decision